afombravo/2FAST2Q/README.md

 2FAST2Q will return the read counts for all the features present in the input file (Counter mode).
 When running in Extractor + Counter mode, no input file is required as all sequences will be discovered de novo.
-A read will be aligned to its features if the minimum quality score in each nucleotide is >= the indicated phred-score, and if there is less than the indicated allowed missmatches.
+A read will be aligned to its features if the minimum quality score in each nucleotide is >= the indicated phred-score, and if there is less than the indicated allowed mismatches.
 Like said before, these parameters can be modified by the user.

 However, why these parameters?